IBM-Cloud/cloud-event-management-sample/README.md

-# Starter Application For Cloud Event Management
+# Starter Integration Broker For Cloud Event Management

-This is a starter application for the [Cloud Event Management][provision_url] service in Bluemix, that demonstrates how to create, map, and send events via the API using a simple Node.js web application.
+This is a starter application for the [Cloud Event Management][provision_url] service in Bluemix, that demonstrates how to create a third party integration broker with CEM so users can create integration instances (event sources) from that broker which allows for custom creation, mapping, and sending events via using a simple Node.js web application.

-The application performs two functions:

-1. It serves a simple web page that sends a predefined event to Cloud Event Management when the user presses a button.
-Use this part of the code as a template for sending in your own predefined events.

-2. It exposes an API endpoint that can be used to map incoming [Prometheus][prometheus_url] events and forward them to Cloud Event Management.
-Use this part of the code as a template for mapping events from any other unsupported event source.
+The application serves the purpose as a Cloud Event Management integration broker that will be used to map incoming [Prometheus][prometheus_url] events and forward them to Cloud Event Management.
+After registering the broker, users will be able to create the Prometheus event source which will generate a webhook url for the broker.
+Prometheus events can then be sent into this webhook url which will then be transformed into an event and forwarded on to Cloud Event Management.

 For more information, see the [API documentation][api_docs_url].

+TODO: correct documentation links

 ## Cloud Event Management Overview
 Use [Cloud Event Management][video_url] to set up real-time incident management for your services, applications, and infrastructure.
 Cloud Event Management can receive events from various monitoring sources, either on premise or in the cloud.
 Events indicate that something has happened on an application, service, or another monitored object.
 Related events are correlated into an incident.
 The information from incidents, together with policies and runbooks, help operations teams identify underlying problems and restore service.